ng-learn-org/ng-learn-org.github.io/_posts/2013-12-26-AngularJS_Workshop_From_Zero_To_Ninja_Jr_Part4.markdown

          expect(element("h1").text()).toBe "Login"
  {% endhighlight %}

- If we run 'grunt test' then all unit and e2e test will be executed.
+ If we run \'grunt test\' then all unit and e2e test will be executed.
 We now have a failing test.

  - **Development Flow - Coding:**  Adding an H1 tag in our index.html would be enough to make this test go green.
-Since we are alraedy there, lets add a small form requesting a username and password.
+Since we are already there, lets add a small form requesting a username and password.

  {% highlight html %}
  <div>